ericccarlson0/basic-document-nlp/README.md

 to produce rows that represent average embeddings for documents containing each label.
 * Write the N x M matrix, which has the average embedding for each label, and another matrix containing the average embedding for each doc to somewhere it can be accessed easily.

+In **embedding_classifier**, we perform various classical statistical techniques on the average embedding data for each document, to assess the overall viability of the "average embedding" approach.
+A comprehensive test would include a handful of different embeddings to try out, a host of classical classification and regression techniques, and some variation on these techniques in terms of training parameters, smoothing, basis expansion, etc.